 HealthNet Aeromedical Services Training Center

-Our Training Center features a large classroom, three human simulation labs, and helicopter and ambulance simulators.
+Our Training Center features a large classroom, computer lab, four human simulation labs, and helicopter and ambulance simulators.

 Instruction at the Training Center is provided by clinical educators holding master’s degrees in adult education with a combined total of over 70 years of providing EMS education.
 Courses range from basic life support to advanced trauma life support programs for emergency physicians are provided to our team members and outside emergency medicine professionals.